Wateefeh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that writes Hello World
+script that displays confused similey